-What do we mean by grammar of film?

-Breakdown of a Film into Scenes and then into Shots

-Definition of Shot.
-Different Kinds of Shots

-What is a Screenplay what is a Shooting Script?

-Differences between Scripting and Programming
+- O What do we mean by grammar of film? - o Breakdown of a Film into Scenes and then into Shots - o Definition of Shot.
+Different Kinds of Shots - o What is a Screenplay what is a Shooting Script - o Differences between Scripting and Programming

-Visualizing and Executing a Scene
+- Visualizing and Executing a Scene

-Multiple Cameras and Match Cameras
+- o Multiple Cameras and Match Cameras

-Scripting Complex Camera movements; Action plotting, Camera Blocking
+- o Scripting Complex Camera movements; Action plotting, Camera Blocking

-Composition
+- o Composition

-Basics of Lighting for film shoot
+- o Basics of Lighting for film shoot

-Three point lighting
+- Three-point lighting

-Different styles of lighting
+- o Different styles of lighting

-Physics of sound
+- o Physics of sound

-Types of Mics
+- o Types of Mics

-Portable recording devices
+- o Portable recording devices

-Introduction to Audio Mixer
+- o Introduction to Audio Mixer

-(A: Assignment; CT: Class Test; A: Attendance; EE: End Term Examination)
+(CE: Continue Evaluation, A: Attendance, CT: Class Test, P: Project, EE: End Term Examination)